YashBobade05/ecom-frontend/README.md

+Ecom Website

+1) Fully Functional Ecommerece website with the test mode payment gateway it is the cloths and shoes selling platform with the Home page, Dashboard, productfdetails page and alsothe checkout page and many more.
+2) Technologies use were React.js, Node.js, Express.js, MongoDB, HTML, CSS.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.